 Our growing and specialized resources consist of:

-- Access to 28 excellent full text databases for all majors;
+- Access to 31 excellent full text databases including for all majors.

 Student Learning Center

-Students have access to multiple methods of technology support.
+Students have access to multiple methods of technology support on campus.

 Students enrolled in online courses are assigned the RMCADGO support network.
 RMCADGO supports RMCAD’s learning management system (LMS), as well as provide support for laptops and front-end applications.
 They can be contacted by calling 888-RMCADGO (888.762.2346), or by email at RMCADGO@rmcad.edu.

-The TECHBAR also provides items such as digital cameras and digital video cameras on loan for on-ground student checkout on a first-come, first-served basis and does not offer reservations.
-A current student ID must be shown, students must not have fines greater than $30.00 and their account must also be in good standing.
+The TECHBAR also provides items such as digital cameras and digital video cameras on loan for hybrid or on-ground student checkout on a first-come, first-served basis and does not offer reservations.
+A current student ID must be shown, students must not have fines greater than $31.00 and their account must also be in good standing.
 Fines are incurred for items turned in late.

 Technology Policies + Procedures